Dilworth Tertiary Scholarship Programme

 A number of scholarships are awarded per annum to high achieving school leavers studying at an Auckland university.
 Many may receive financial assistance through the SEF programme.
-Generally we look for students studying in the area of Business or Property associated degrees but sometimes we find a fantastic student that sits outside this area whom we choose to support.
+Generally we look for students studying in the area of Business or Property associated degrees but sometimes we find a fantastic student, who wishes to study a subject that sits outside these areas, whom we choose to support.

-A SEF Scholarship offers holistic support to the Students by matching them with Mentors and Buddies as well as ongoing training through the Support and Development Programme.
-In turn the Mentors and Buddies are also upskilled so that they might best support the students.
+A SEF Scholarship offers holistic support to the Students by matching them with Mentors and Buddies, ongoing training for all parties through the Support and Development Programme, as well as 2 weeks Work Experience per year in the profession or industry they would like to work in.

 A Mentor is a role model in the student's aspired field who can provide guidance and inspiration to help them get there.
 They form a relationship lasting the length of the scholarship and beyond and help with the student's professional and personal development.

 Buddies are a second or third year student at the SEF recipient's university pursuing a similar course of study.
-They meet regularly throughout the first year of the programme and aid the recipient in the transition from school to university life.
+The Buddies meet their students regularly throughout the first year of the programme and aid them in the transition from school to university life.
 Buddies also receive financial assistance for their studies.

-Students will be placed in at least two weeks of relevant work experience in their chosen field.
+Students will be placed in relevant work experience in their chosen field, up to two weeks per year of their scholarship.
 This may be paid or unpaid, but will give the students some real life experience and networking opportunities.

 SEF is grateful for the support of our partners who help our programme by providing office, meeting and workshop spaces as well as assisting with professional support.
 The Urban Partners and Cressida Capital Teams are always happy to spend time with the SEF Students and many have become Mentors for our Students.
 Dilworth Trust Board are very supportive of the work SEF is doing with so many of their Old Boys and see SEF as an important part of the school community.